keycloak/katacoda-scenarios/keycloak/secure-service/step1.md

 * **realm** : The `realm` in which this service belongs
-* **bearer-only** : This is a flag to indicate that this service will not perform any redirect and just accepts authenticated requests
+* **bearer-only** : This is a flag to indicate that this service will not perform any redirects; it will only accept authenticated requests.
 * **auth-server-url** : This is the `url` of our Keycloak instance.

 ## Start the service

-Go to the service directory :
+Go to the service directory:

 `cd /root/service-nodejs/`{{execute}}

-Install the service :
+Install the service:

 `npm install`{{execute}}

-And run it :
+And run it:

 `npm start`{{execute}}